bluenote-1577/rust-anvio-mis/README.md

 This is a rust reimplentation of the anvio script for finding misassemblies (https://anvio.org/help/main/programs/anvi-script-find-misassemblies/) by Trigodet et al (https://www.biorxiv.org/content/10.1101/2025.04.22.649783v2).

-Should be quite a bit faster and have near identical results (with a different output format).
+Should be quite a bit faster and have near identical results.

 ### Requirements